Namaste love tribe

 That said, Spanish love poetry is undoubtedly on the horizon.

 Oh, and sorry for the sideways photos – I’ll fix them up soon.
-Blahging on your from a car on a freeway in Spain isn’t as perfect as the rest of the trip has been. x o x
+Blahging from an Audi on a freeway in Spain isn’t as perfect as the rest of the trip has been. x o x